 You're understandably excited: you've just passed your test, you've just got yourself a car and you're ready to get out on the road.
 But there's one final obstacle - insurance.

 As a 17 year old, you're likely to be paying some of the highest premiums on the market when it comes to insuring your car, but worry not!
-Our quick guide will tell you everything you need to know, including how to get cheaper car insurance.
+Our quick guide will tell you everything you need to know, including how to get cheaper car insurance as a young driver.